 Chinese New Year - celebrate safely

-This year, Chinese New Year officially begins on Friday 12th February and it is the longest and most important celebration in the Chinese calendar.
+This year, Chinese New Year officially begins at Midnight on Monday 31st January 2022.
+It is the longest and most important celebration in the Chinese calendar will concludes on Tuesday 15th February 2022.

-For many it’s a time to celebrate the end of an old year and the beginning of a new one, at home and cooking a special meal for family and friends.
+For many it’s a time to celebrate the end of an old year and the beginning of a new one, at home and cooking special meals for family and friends.

 With people spending more time at home - cooking while entertaining or relaxing with family or friends, the risk of fire increases.
 People are more likely to be distracted during this time of year and therefore more vulnerable to fire.